jylauril/jquery-runner/README.md

 `lap` - Take a lap time ("snapshot" of the current time) and return it as a formatted string.
+Fires `runnerLap` event.

 ```javascript
 alert("Current lap time: " + $('#runner').runner('lap'));